ScribesZone/ScribesTools/docs/pycharm/index.rst

   Windows community edition |PyCharmOpenWin|, Windows commercial edition
   |PyCharmCommercialWin|).

-* install the version downloaded in a directory like ``C:\S\PyCharm4.5Open`` or ``C:\S\PyCharm4.5Commercial``.
+* install the version downloaded in a directory like ``%SCRIBETOOLS%\PyCharm4.5Open`` or ``%SCRIBETOOLS%\PyCharm4.5Commercial``.
 This naming schema allows to have various version installed at the same time.

 Launching PyCharm
 -----------------
-The installers most likely create a shortcut.
+The installers most likely created a shortcut.
 Click on it to launch PyCharm.
+Alternatively you can also find the executable in the bin directory of the installation.

 Documentation
 -------------